The smell of a leather jacket and the sight of tacky-looking cowboy boots on someone’s feet; are all common sights in our modern society.

-When it comes to vegetarianism/veganism, leather (which ultimately requires an animal’s death) is almost always one of the main things they try to avoid.
-They say “a cow had to die for you to wear that jacket”, or “the only reason those shoes exist is that someone died for them”.
-These types of arguments are meant to shock other people into doing what they want or feel comfortable with wearing as opposed to what they really want.
-There are even some organizations whose sole purpose is to generate awareness about animals used by.
+Regarding vegetarianism/veganism, leather (which ultimately requires an animal’s death) is almost always one of the main things they try to avoid.
+They say, “a cow had to die for you to wear that jacket,” or “the only reason those shoes exist is that someone died for them.”

 Even in the modern-day, companies use leather to make shoes because it’s incredibly durable.

-In fact, if you ever thought about buying a pair of sneakers for training at the gym or doing sports such as basketball and soccer; they’re better suited for those activities than cloth trainers (also known as “sneaker” which is a portmanteau of “sneak + shoe”) which can tear apart after extended use.
+If you ever thought about buying a pair of sneakers for training at the gym or doing sports such as basketball and soccer; they’re better suited for those activities than cloth trainers (also known as “sneakers,” which is a portmanteau of “sneak + shoe”) which can tear apart after extended use.

 However, some people don’t care about tradition and look only towards their morality when choosing what material is ethically right for them to wear.

 For example, let’s say an individual was going out on a date with someone who has no interest in wearing leather simply because seeing animal skins being used disgusts them.
 What are they to do?

 For this particular situation, I believe it would be in the best interest of that individual to either wear something they feel is more ethical than leather or to talk with their date about why wearing something such as a leather belt is ethically okay for them because being vegan/vegetarian isn’t everyone’s cup of tea.